BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

 ====================================================================

 :Author: François Mauger, LPC Caen <mauger@lpccaen.in2p3.fr>
-:Date:   2016-05-28
+:Date:   2016-06-28

-In  this  document  we  propose  an  installation  procedure  for  the Bayeux_/trunk  library on  top  of Cadfaelbrew_  (2016.01) on  Xubuntu 14.04 LTS (Trusty Tahr) for a system (64-bits).
-By default, the build of Bayeux is done using the C++11 standard.
+In  this  document  we  propose  an  installation  procedure  for  the Bayeux_/trunk  library on  top  of CadfaelBrew_ on  Xubuntu 14.04 LTS (Trusty Tahr) for a system (64-bits).

 Notes:

- * Cadfaelbrew_ is only supported  on 64-bits systems.
+ * CadfaelBrew_ is only supported  on 64-bits systems.
 This constrains Bayeux_ installation to such architectures.
- * In a near future (spring 2016), C++11 will become the standard used by default within Bayeux and C++98 will not be supported anymore.
  * The  (X)ubuntu  16.04  LTS  (Xenial Xerus)  will  become  the  main supported Ubuntu flavor.
-This will imply a few changes in process of Cadfaelbrew and Bayeux installation.
+This will imply a few changes in process of CadfaelBrew and Bayeux installation.
  * Two build  systems are supported :  GNU/make and Ninja_, on  top of
    which CMake is used to build Bayeux_.